-Thus, whether you're a seasoned crypto-head or just an everyday investor, it is vital to weigh any pro's and con's while understanding any risk of potential legal upendings in the landscape that could affect your investment before jumping in.
+Thus, whether you're a seasoned crypto-head or just an everyday investor, it is vital to weigh any pros and cons while understanding any risk of potential legal upendings in the landscape that could affect your investment before jumping in.

-History of Initial Coin Offerings
+History of the Initial Coin Offering

 In early 2013, approximately 100 billion XRP tokens were minted upon the ICOs completion, followed by token distribution.

 Since then, numerous blockchain and cryptocurrency projects have successfully financed their start-up through ICOs.
 For instance, Lisk, whose ICO garnered around $5 million in early 2016, has funded several other cryptocurrencies with ICO's of their own.

-How Does It Work?
+How Does an Initial Coin Offering Work?

 Below I have listed several steps behind a successful token pre-sale, aka an ICO:

-- A blockchain project is proposed to the public domain before start-up capital can be acquired through investors choosing to partake in the ICO.
+- A blockchain project is proposed to the public domain before start-up capital can be acquired through investors choosing to partake in the ICO

-- Eventually, the ICO token sale goes live - investors can begin buying the designated token in exchange for whichever cryptocurrency the creators behind an ICO accept for payment.
+Lastly, the ICO token sale finally goes live and investors can begin buying the designated token in exchange for whichever cryptocurrency the creators behind the ICO accept for payment.
 Once the sold tokens have completed the designated distribution phase, they become available for buying, selling, and public exchange.

 Advantages of an Initial Coin Offering

-- The token offering facility of ICOs makes them versatile and unique - issuers provide tokens they sell to investors for start-up capital fundraising.
+- The token offering facility of ICOs makes them versatile and unique - issuers provide tokens they sell to investors for start-up capital fundraising

 In a traditional market, an IPO cannot find nearly as many interested investors, whereas, in an ICO, the ability to have further reach and ensure an equal playing field for everybody is possible - all through the integration of blockchain technology and the Internet!